judus/minimal-framework/README.md

   For example:
   Router::post() basically means $app->container('Router')->register('POST').
-  So if you don't like the Minimal-Router, go to config/providers.php and change 'Router' => Maduser\Minimal\Routing\Router::class to whatever ever Router class you like, just mind the RouterInterface and update the config/bindings.php.
+  So if you don't like the Minimal-Router, go to config/providers.php and change 'Router' => Maduser\Minimal\Routing\Router::class to whatever Router class you like, just mind the RouterInterface and update the config/bindings.php.
   You can do this for any component of the framework.
 Cool huh?!